sablier-labs/docs/docs/concepts/05-glossary.md

 ## Status

-A stream can have one out of four possible statuses:
+A stream can have one out of six possible statuses:

 1. Null
-2. Active
+2. Pending
+3. Streaming
+4. Settled
-3. Canceled
+5. Canceled
-4. Depleted
+6. Depleted

 ## Stream